Contrast-Security-OSS/docs/content/troubleshooting/setup/archive/ApplicationOnboarding.md

 <!--
 title: "My server appears on the Contrast site, but my application does not."
 description: "Troubleshooting the on-boarding of an application agent."
-tags: "TeamServer application on-boarding troubleshooting" -->
+tags: "troubleshoot setup FAQ TeamServer application on-boarding" -->

 ## Scenario: Your application hasn't been browsed to yet.